andrewgormley/educenter-hugo/exampleSite/content/english/news/return-of-the-mix-cup.md

 We are pleased to announce that the registration for our next rifles only competition is now live!

-Our next competition is something new, something fresh, something exciting.
+After the success of our first mix cup competition, and the amazing feedback from the community, we are going to roll out another mix cup before Christmas.
 The competition will be held over a weekend and will involve members from the vcod community entering into a completely random mix team!

 **How will this work?**